On Kali, in a Terminal, execute this command:

 Find the adapter with an IP address on the same subnet as your Kali machine.

 On my system, it was vmnet8, as highlighted in the image below.

 Launch VirtualBox.
-If you are using Windows, it should already be installed.
 If you are using a Mac, you may have to intall VirtualBox first from:

 In VirtualBox, click to select your "Google Pixel 3" device, as shown below.
 Click Settings.